 This number should be close to 100 percent, and as you implement more effective fleet maintenance, you should see your fleet availability percentage climb.

 As you shift to a preventative maintenance plan, you should see the amount of unplanned repairs decrease.
-To make sure the ratio of planned to unplanned maintenance is moving in the right direction, find your preventative maintenance (PM) ratio.
+To make sure the ratio of planned to unplanned vehicle maintenance is moving in the right direction, find your preventative maintenance (PM) ratio.
 A good benchmark to aim for is 70 percent preventative tasks and 30 percent non-preventative tasks.

 PM ratio = PM tasks / non-PM tasks